mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/RedirectToHttpsMAMPPRO/index.md

 ### Redirect http traffic to https site using MAMP PRO interface

+In order to redirect access from http to https, you must first setup both a http and https host with the same host name.

 1. Go to your Settings > Hosts > Apache tab in MAMP PRO.
 2. Add the following lines to your Additional Parameters for <Virtual Host> directive: